Frustration-induced emergent Hilbert space fragmentation

-\para{} The BFG description was designed to explore the Ising regime of the kagome antiferromagnet; a complementary viewpoint is to consider the extreme \textit{XY} regime of the \textit{XXZ} model $H_{\text{\textit{XXZ}}}^{\text{n.n.}}$, where the sum in Eq.~\eqref{eq:hamiltonian-xxz} is now only over the nearest neighbor pairs $(i,j)$.
-The \textit{XY} coupling strength is set to $J_{ij}=1$.
-At $J_{ij}^z=-1/2$, the ground states are exactly known for the kagome lattice~\cite{changlani_2018_prl}: They are the exponentially many three-coloring states~\cite{chalker_1992_prl, sachdev_1992_prb, harris_1992_prb, huse_1992_prb, henley_2009_prb,delft_1992_prl}, each of which satisfy the constraint of exactly one red, one blue and one green degree of freedom [$\left(\ket{\up} + \exp(2\pi i n/3) \ket{\dn}\right) / \sqrt{2}$ with $n=0,1,2$ respectively] on every triangular motif.
-The exact solutions are tensor products of these degrees of freedom, which remain exact ground states under projection to any $S_z$ sector.
-The proof is straightforward and has been provided in Refs.~\cite{changlani_2018_prl, changlani_2019_prb}.
+where the sum is now only over the nearest neighbor pairs $\langle i,j\rangle$, and the XY coupling strength is set to $J^{\perp}=1$.
+At $J^z=-1/2$, the ground states are exactly known for the kagome lattice~\cite{changlani_2018_prl}: They are the exponentially many three-coloring states~\cite{chalker_1992_prl, sachdev_1992_prb, harris_1992_prb, huse_1992_prb, henley_2009_prb,delft_1992_prl}, each of which satisfies the constraint of exactly one red, one blue, and one green degree of freedom [$\left(\ket{\up} + \exp(2\pi i n/3) \ket{\dn}\right) / \sqrt{2}$ with $n=0,1,2$ respectively] on every triangular motif.
+The exact solutions are tensor products of these degrees of freedom, which remain exact ground states under projection to any $S_z$ sector~\cite{changlani_2018_prl, changlani_2019_prb}.